Production of forms and graphics for publication in legislation

 Ability to search: graphics (including forms) are not be searchable on the New Zealand Legislation website.

-Appearance of graphics: graphics (including forms as graphics) usually must be reduced in size to fit within the margins of a standard legislative page (110 mm wide x 188 mm deep in portrait layout, and 188 mm wide and 110 mm deep in landscape layout).
-However, it may be necessary for the PCO to further reduce the size of a graphic if other elements, such as headings, appear on the same page.
+Appearance of graphics: some graphics (including forms as graphics) must be reduced in size to fit within the margins of the page (135 mm wide x 185 mm deep in portrait layout, and 185 mm wide and 135 mm deep in landscape layout).
+It may be necessary for the PCO to further reduce the size of a graphic if other elements, such as headings, appear on the same page.
 This may affect the legibility of the graphic.

 Size and speed of downloading graphics on the New Zealand Legislation website: graphic file sizes are typically large and can be slow to download.
 This could potentially affect users accessing legislation that contains graphics via the website.